kellyhair/mayastor-terraform-playground/k8s-hcloud/README.md

 See `k8s-hcloud/variables.tf`, `k8s-hcloud/modules/iaas/variables.tf`, `k8s-hcloud/modules/paas/variables.tf` for important defaults.

 NOTE: fip container will be broken after install as we don't have any FIPs

+If you have `kubectl` installed on your local machine, use `terraform output k8s_admin_conf` to locate `kubectl` config you can use to connect to the cluster or `source ./bin/export-kubeconfig.sh` in your shell to temporarily set it up via environment for `kubectl` to work.